glymphie/CTFdeploy/README.md

 ### [Documentation](docs/setup_doc.md).

+# Notice
+<b>CTFdeploy will alter the following files in CTFd: requirements.txt, docker-compose.yml, and docker-entrypoint.sh.
+This is to integrate CTFdeploy, read through the documentation and read the source code if you are in doubt about either integrity or safety.</b>

 # References

 ### [CTFd](https://github.com/CTFd/CTFd)
 The project is based upon the CTFd CTF-framework and is a modification-script of this software.
 The project is not using a forked version of CTFd but is a